-- Read the class notes and the text book over and over again.
+- Read the class notes and the textbook over and over again.
 Try and give yourself examples of the theorems and propositions and try and provide counterexamples when some of the hypotheses are dropped. - Do lots and lots of exercises.
-The more, the better. - Explain to your friends, and possibly to your family, the material of the course.
-Work together with your class mates on assignments, but write your own solutions by yourself in the end; try to understand different solutions to assignments and try and find flaws in your class mates solutions. - Use the instructor's and the TA's office hours, as well as the math help center, to quickly close any gap and clarify any point you're not sure about.
+The more, the better. - This textbook attempts to be lean and so everything in it is important.
+Examples and exercises may contain important observations and referred to later. - Explain to your friends, and possibly to your family, the material of the course.3 Work together with your class mates on assignments, but write your own solutions in the end; try to understand different solutions to assignments and try and find flaws in your friends' solutions. - Use the instructor's and the TA's office hours, as well as the math help center, to quickly close any gap and clarify any point you're not sure about.